 One flaw with both is their abstruse pricing and steep renewal fees.
 On top of this, both will try to upsell largely unnecessary add-ons and upgrades, which can get expensive if you’re not careful.

 At the end of the day, HostGator is the cheaper of the two options, but Bluehost offers better security so is our overall recommendation.
-That said, we'd also encourage you to take other web hosting providers (or indeed website builders with hosting) into consideration depending on your individual or business needs.
-If you’d like to find out more about these two platforms before getting started, take a look at our Bluehost review and our HostGator review.
+That said, we'd also encourage you to take other web hosting providers (opens in new tab) (or indeed website builders (opens in new tab) with hosting) into consideration depending on your individual or business needs.